ECCC-MSC/open-data/README_MSC.md

 1. Retrieve the latest GCcode version: `git pull upstream master`
 2. Update the GitHub version with the GCcode one: `git push github master`

-3. After changes are committed and merged on GitHub's `master` branch, push the changes to GCcode:
+For changes committed and merged on GitHub's `master` branch, retrieve the version on GitHub and push the changes to GCcode:
-    * `git pull github master`
+1. `git pull github master`
-    * `git push upstream master`
+2. `git push upstream master`

 Pull current GCcode version before making changes and commit and merge changes often to avoid conflicts.